 With many social media platforms working to prioritize friend and family updates over content from brand pages, it seems like the only way you can truly get your message in front of your audience's eyes is to pay for ads.
 With these algorithm changes, it makes sense to question why your brand needs organic content.
 If your message isn't even being delivered to everyone who has liked or followed your page, why should you take time out of your day to create and post organic content?

-You might be surprised to hear that 77% of consumers are more likely to buy from brands they follow on social and 67% of consumers say they are more likely to increase their spending with a brand they follow on social media.
+You might be surprised to hear that 77% of consumers are more likely to buy from brands they follow on social and 67% of consumers say they are more likely to increase their spending with a brand they follow on social media (Social Media Today).
 People are no longer simply buying what you're selling, they're buying who your brand is and whether you align with their views and how they see the world.
 Integrating organic content into your digital marketing strategy is an important part of letting your audience see this.

 What is Organic?